STEP: Enhancing Video-LLMs' Compositional Reasoning by Spatio-Temporal Graph-guided Self-Training: Introduction

 Extensive experiments show that \textbf{STEP} notably enhances the compositional reasoning performance of Video-LLMs with different parameters and architectures, especially with a 21.3\% improvement on tasks requiring three or more reasoning steps.
-Furthermore, compared to models trained on manually annotated datasets, \textbf{STEP} achieve superior model performance across diverse benchmarks, with a minimal amount of self-generated, reasoning-rich training samples, highlighting the broad applicability and vast potential.
+Furthermore, compared to models trained on manually annotated datasets, \textbf{STEP} achieves superior model performance across diverse benchmarks, with a minimal amount of self-generated, reasoning-rich training samples, highlighting the broad applicability and vast potential.
 Our contributions can be summarized as follows:

-\begin{itemize} \item We introduce \textbf{STEP}, a novel graph-guided self-training method that leverages spatio-temporal scene graphs to guide the model in self-generating reasoning-rich QA tasks and CoT rationales for training, thereby enhancing its compositional reasoning abilities. \item \textbf{STEP} is model-agnostic, enabling easy application across various Video-LLM architectures, and is designed to operate with minimal manual effort, effectively leveraging large-scale raw unlabeled videos for training. \item With a smaller dataset size, \textbf{STEP} shows improved performance not only on complex compositional reasoning datasets, but also on standard VQA dataset and comprehensive video understanding benchmark, underscoring the effectiveness and vast potential of our approach.
+\begin{itemize} \item We introduce \textbf{STEP}, a novel graph-guided self-training method that leverages spatio-temporal scene graphs to guide the model in self-generating reasoning-rich QA tasks and CoT rationales for training, thereby enhancing its compositional reasoning abilities. \item \textbf{STEP} is model-agnostic, enabling easy application across various Video-LLM architectures, and is designed to operate with minimal manual effort, effectively leveraging large-scale raw unlabeled videos for training. \item With a smaller dataset size, \textbf{STEP} shows improved performance not only on complex compositional reasoning datasets, but also on standard VQA, comprehensive and long video understanding benchmarks, underscoring the effectiveness and vast potential of our approach.

 \end{itemize}